rackerlabs/rackspace-how-to/content/cloud-files/troubleshooting-cdn-not-refreshing-issues.md

 ---
 permalink: troubleshooting-CDN-not-refreshing-issues
 audit_date:
-title: Troubleshooting CDN Not Refreshing Issues in Cloud Files
+title: Troubleshooting the Cloud Files CDN when files are not refreshing
 created_date: '2018-09-11'
 created_by: Shaun Crumpler
 last_modified_date: